Armenian protesters call for evening rally after police remove barricades

-YEREVAN, July 6 (Reuters) - Armenian protest leaders called for a rally on Monday evening in the capital Yerevan after police briefly arrested dozens of protesters and removed barricades following two weeks of demonstrations over elecricity prices.
+YEREVAN (Reuters) - Armenian protest leaders called for a rally on Monday evening in the capital Yerevan after police briefly arrested dozens of protesters and removed barricades following two weeks of demonstrations over electricity prices.

 Thousands of people have been protesting in the evenings over the electricity price increase which is due to take effect on Aug.
 1, though their numbers fall during the day.